-For the year ended 31 August 2023 the Governing Body saw three Community Governors and four Parent Governors step down.
-Two Community Governors and two Parent Governors joined through the year along with a new Principal and Accounting Officer.
-At the end of the 2023 year the Board realised vacancies for two Parent Governors.
-Work to fill these vacancies will take place early in the new academic year.
+For the year ended 31 August 2024 the Governing Body saw two Community Governors and four Parent Governors step down.
+Two Community Governors and three Parent Governors joined through the year.
+At the end of the 2024 year the Board realised vacancies for one Parent Governor.
+Work to fill this vacancy will take place early in the new academic year.